 Firebase alternatives: A look at out-of-the-box data sync solutions

-The majority of offerings for developers that handle data synchronisation as defined here, are cloud-based and fall into the category of BaaS (can also be MBaaS (Mobile Backend as a Service) or PaaS (platform as a Service) or DBaaS (Database as a Service).
-Typically that measn that data synchronisation is only a small part of the offering.
-However, that is our sole focus here.
+The majority of offerings for developers that handle Data Sync as defined here, are cloud-based and fall into the category of BaaS (can also be MBaaS (Mobile Backend as a Service) or PaaS (platform as a Service) or DBaaS (Database as a Service).
+This means that data synchronisation is only a specific part of the whole offering.

 Data Sync Solution comparison matrix – Firebase and its alternatives